mathematicalthinking/encompass/UPGRADE_NOTES.md

                     })

 If this.removeMessages is undefined, Ember might **not** show an error in the console or indicate anywhere that it failed.
 Subsequent lines will simply not execute but the app will continue running as if everything is fine.

+# Current Progress

+## Removal of mixins

+The following mixins have been deleted (11/10/2024)

+- addable_problems - had been used in one place (workspace-new-enc), however this usage appears to be a no-op.
+Perhaps someone didn't fully implement some change?
+- cacheable_models - not used on the current main branch
+- categories_list - usage is commented out on the main branch
+- mt_auth - this has been made into a service and is used on the main branch
+- user_signup - made into a component superclass on the main branch.
+The mixin is deleted and the component superclass should be made into a service.

+These mixins are slated to be removed:

+- current_user -- this is now a service.
+However, several classic components still use the mixin.
+- error_handling -- this is both a service and a component superclass.
+It should really be only a service.
+Several classic components still use the mixin.
+- vmt-host -- still be used as a mixin on the main branch.